dr-hextanium/cookbook/src/misc/pedro_vs_roadrunner.md

 **Pros of Pedro:**

 - Can make your bot drive faster
-- Support for recent sensors (otos, pinpoint) is official/built in
+- Support for recent sensors (OTOS, Pinpoint) is official/built in
 - Very good correction for unexpected disturbances

 **Cons of Pedro:**

-- Newer, so potentially less stable and/or buggier
+- Newer, so potentially less stable/buggier
-- All the code is in the quickstart instead of in a library, so updating is harder
 - Less people are familiar with it and able to help
 - Not necessarily time consistent
 - Uses nonstandard coordinate system by default/in visualizer (as of 11/24/24)
-- Docs are lacking

 **Road Runner** is a motion profiling-based follower library that includes a command-based action system and geometry.